 However, in the last few seasons, the inclusion of Premier League Under-21s sides has caused a stir, with some clubs and their fans feeling that their inclusion undermines and devalues the competition.

-But, is it really true that EFL Trophy attendances have declined?
+But, is it true that EFL Trophy attendances have declined?
 Or is it more to do with team performance?
 Well, Football Ground Guide takes an objective look here…

-EFL Trophy 2023/24 format
+EFL Trophy 2025/26 format

-EFL Trophy attendances figures
+EFL Trophy attendance figures

 Out of 48 stadiums used, Pride Park, the home of League One side Derby County, is the biggest to be used in the competition, with a capacity of 33,597.
+Stadium MK (MK Dons) is the next biggest stadium used in the competition, but again, attendance has been poor.

 Does anyone get big crowds for EFL Trophy games?

-What is the highest EFL Trophy attendance in 2023/24?
+What was the highest EFL Trophy attendance in 2024/25?

 Why are fans protesting at EFL Trophy games?